-There are many times when need to put the month name in our worksheet in Excel.
-In the case of small datasets, it is possible to input the name of the months manually.
+We often need to put the month name in our worksheet in Excel.
+In the case of small datasets, it is possible to input the names of the months manually.
 But for a big dataset, it is difficult.
-For this purpose, we will use Excel AutoFill to fil Month automatically.
+For this purpose, we will use Excel AutoFill to fill Month automatically.
 AutoFill feature saves time and makes it easier.
 Today, we will learn how we can get the maximum output from Excel AutoFill in making a list of months.

 What is AutoFill?